Our Approach to teaching and learning

 Parents are actively encouraged to enhance their children's learning both by being part of events at school and by being given the tools and knowledge to practise and consolidate skills at home.
 At least once each year, parents will be invited to attend their child's Big Outcome; a creative, child-led showcase of the learning that has taken place in a particular subject area or linked subject areas.
 This helps parents to appreciate the depth of knowledge that their children have acquired while also ensuring that the children are able to retain that knowledge and develop the skill set to pass it on confidently to others.

 At Hook Lane we follow the DfE National Curriculum in England: Key Stages 1 and 2 and the Statutory Framework for the Early Years Foundation Stage.
 This is a statutory programme of study and attainment targets for all subjects taught in the Primary phase.
 We also follow the Bexley Agreed Syllabus for the teaching of RE.

 The national curriculum aims to provide all pupils with "the essential knowledge that they need to be educated citizens".
 It sets out a core knowledge which forms the grounding upon which our teachers enhance the children's knowledge, whilst building their understanding and skills through exciting and stimulating lessons and the application of a wider school curriculum.

-For more information on the Hook Lane curriculum, you can browse our curriculum maps or contact Hook Lane’s Curriculum Leader *insert name* by emailing *insert email*.
+For more information on the Hook Lane curriculum, you can browse our curriculum maps or contact Hook Lane’s Curriculum Leader Steph Hill by emailing email@example.com.